NathanDWalsh/els/README.md

 |                    | `_.els.yml`          | directory with explicit configuration.      |
 |                    | Root-level config.   |                                             |
 |                    | `__.els.yml`         | root directory with explicit configuration. |

-: Configuration component overview: the first column lists three node components; the second column lists three node-level components which when present, configure the nodes in the first column.
-{#tbl:configtypes}

 The configuration components are a set of six filesystem objects available for defining a pipeline.
 The six configuration components are